DanielMckenzie/DanielMckenzie.github.io/_pages/students.md

 Undergraduate research
 =====
-While I enjoy working with undergraduate students, due to research and teaching commitments, I am currently unable to supervise any more projects.
+I enjoy working with undergraduates, and usually have the capacity to supervise one or two undergraduate projects a semester.
+If you are a Mines student with some experience in deep learning, feel free to reach out!

 For South African Undergraduates
 =====